These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to mention voiding dysfunction or incontinence

-Why: Urinary symptoms (frequency, urgency, incontinence, nocturia) are directly relevant to the genitourinary DBQ and can affect your overall rating.
+Urinary symptoms (frequency, urgency, incontinence, nocturia) are directly relevant to the genitourinary DBQ and can affect your overall rating.
 Many veterans omit these symptoms out of embarrassment.

-Do this instead: Report all urinary symptoms accurately.
+Instead: Report all urinary symptoms accurately.
 Use clinical language: 'urinary frequency,' 'urgency incontinence,' 'nocturia X times per night.'
 These symptoms document functional impairment that belongs in your rating.

 Impact: 30-60%